paulora2405/zed/docs/src/debugger.md

 - `timeout`: Time in milliseconds until timeout error when connecting to a TCP debug adapter.
 - `log_dap_communications`: Whether to log messages between active debug adapters and Zed.
 - `format_dap_log_messages`: Whether to format DAP messages when adding them to the debug adapter logger.
+- `autofocus_on_breakpoint_hit`: Whether the debug panel should automatically open and gain focus when a breakpoint or stop event is received.

 ### Dock